RECREATION

 Biking Catalina Island

-Biking Catalina Island is a great way to see our Wildlands!
+Biking Catalina Island is a great way to see our wildlands!

 Cyclists on Catalina enjoy the fresh air and challenging twists and turns of the Island’s 40 miles of trails and roads open to mountain biking.

-Freewheeler Bike Pass
+Explore Catalina’s Interior with a Freewheeler Bike Pass

 Become a Member